scottmckendry/sunsetr/README.md

 - **Wayfire** (any version with wlr-gamma-control support)
 - **Other wlr-based compositors** with gamma control support

-Other versions may work but haven't been extensively tested.

 ## 🙃 Troubleshooting

-### sunsetr won't start
+### sunsetr won't start hyprsunset

-- Ensure hyprsunset is installed and accessible
+- Ensure hyprsunset is installed and accessible if you're attempting to use sunsetr as a controller
-- Check that Hyprland is running
+- Be sure you're running on Hyprland

 ### Startup transitions aren't smooth